About the Course

 On the basis of these needs, UNITAR, in partnership with UNISDR’s Global Education and Training Institute (ONEA-GETI), has developed the e-learning course Urban Risk Reduction: Developing and Implementing Resilience Action Plans for Cities.

 This e-Learning course aims to strengthen the capacities of government officials, especially those at the local level, and disaster management professionals to design and implement plans and programmes that reduce disaster risk and enhance resilience.

-- Module 1: Disaster Risk Reduction Concepts and Introduction to Current Trends in Urban Risk
+- Module 1: Disaster Risk Reduction Concepts and Introduction to Current Trends

 - Module 2: Implementing the Sendai Framework for Disaster Risk Reduction (2015-2030)

 - Module 3: Introduction to Making Cities Resilient Global Campaign and tools

 - Module 4: DRR Assesment and Analysis Tools

 - Module 5: Mainstreaming Disaster Risk Reduction into Sectoral Programmes for Socio-Economic Development